Marc-Pk/ProcrastiScan/README.md

 - **LLM-assisted Conversation**: Engage in a focused conversation with an AI assistant to get back on track or reflect on why you got distracted.

+- **Dashboard**: View your similarity score history and see when you were most focused or distracted.
 ## Installation

 ### Step 1: Set up the extension server